Why do I need a completion certificate for building work in my house?

 Buildings insurance may be invalid without a completion certificate

 It's important to remember that if there's no completion certificate for alterations to your property, your insurance company may refuse to pay out and you may have to cover the cost yourself.

 Peace of mind

 All in all, having a completion certificate is a win.
-As a house buyer, seeing home improvement work accompanied by a completion certificate will give you confidence that building work has complied with building regulations, is structurally stable and safe to live in.
+As a house buyer, seeing home improvement work accompanied by a completion certificate will give you confidence that building work has complied with building regulations.

-When it comes to selling your home, building work that comes with a completion certificate issued by a building control body will no doubt work in your favour by helping to instil confidence in buyers, agents, mortgage lenders and insurance companies alike.
-The whole process should be less problematic – allowing you to move swiftly on and start a new life elsewhere!
+When it comes to selling your home, building work that comes with a completion certificate will help make the process less problematic – allowing you to move swiftly on and start a new life elsewhere!